Derrick Carter: Biography

-In 1988, he released an EP with Mark Farina and Chris Nazuka as the group Symbols & Instruments.
+In 1988, he released an EP entitled "Mood' with Mark Farina and Chris Nazuka as the group Symbols & Instruments.
 While the record was not a commercial success, it did have a strong influence on the burgeoning ambient techno movement in England.
+Particularly, this release garnered attention in the UK, particularly influencing the techno and garage movements.
 This established Carter as an international figure in the underground house scene.